Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of

 \section{Acknowledgements}

-We thank R. Adhikari for suggesting the problem and advice.
-Including him, we extend thanking G.I.
-Menon for a critical reading of the manuscript.
-We thank C. Dasgupta, S. Ramaswamy, Y. Hatwalne and D. Frenkel for stimulating discussion about theoretical and computer simulation studies, S. Dhara, R. Pratibha and V.A.
-Raghunathan for experimental inputs and A. Laskar for suggesting HK76 algorithm.
-We gratefully acknowledge funding through the DST-INSPIRE program and The Institute of Mathematical Sciences, Chennai for a short term visit to use the supercomputing facility.
+We thank R. Adhikari for suggesting the problem and thank including him G.I.
+Menon and C. Dasgupta for a critical reading of the manuscript.
+We extend thanking D. Frenkel, S. Ramaswamy, S. Dhara, R. Pratibha, V.A.
+Raghunathan for stimulating discussions, A. Laskar for suggesting HK76 algorithm and reviewers for informative remarks.
+We acknowledge funding through the DST-INSPIRE program and Matscience Chennai for a short term visit.